-The early 1990s was a transition period in the world of music.
-Fading out was big and glamorous sounds of Rock and in was coming a grittier and raw sub-genre in the form of Grunge.
-A trend that would dominate Rock, there were those who marched to the beat of their own drum, offering a brand of Rock that still resonates today.
-One of those bands were West Michigan’s The Verve Pipe who came onto the scene offering a blend of introspective lyrics as well as acoustic and electric guitar blends.
+The early 1990s were a period of transition in the world of music.
+Fading out were the big, glamorous sounds of Rock, and in came a grittier, raw sub-genre in the form of Grunge.
+A trend that would dominate Rock: those who marched to the beat of their own drum, offering a brand of Rock that still resonates today.
+One of those bands was West Michigan’s The Verve Pipe, who came onto the scene offering a blend of introspective lyrics as well as acoustic and electric guitar blends.

-Attaining major success with their 1996 album, Villains, their major label debut which included well-known hit “The Freshman,” The Verve Pipe would become a household name among Alternative Rock fans.
-Still going strong all these years later, the band are coming off the release of their sixth Rock album in 2017 with Parachute as they continue to tour in early 2018.
-Showing no sign of slowing down, The Verve Pipe founding Guitarist, Vocalist, and Lyricist Brian Vander Ark took the time to talk the early years of the band, what music means to him, reaching a new level of understanding, and much more.
+Attaining major success with their 1996 album Villains, their major-label debut, which included the well-known hit “The Freshman,” The Verve Pipe would become a household name among Alternative Rock fans.
+Still going strong all these years later, the band is coming off the release of their sixth Rock album, Parachute, in 2017, and is continuing to tour in early 2018.
+Showing no sign of slowing down, The Verve Pipe founding Guitarist, Vocalist, and Lyricist Brian Vander Ark took the time to talk about the early years of the band, what music means to him, reaching a new level of understanding, and much more.

 CrypticRock.com – The Verve Pipe has been established for over 25 years now.
 In that time, the band attained success with several albums/singles and toured the world.
 First, tell us, what has this journey been like for you and the band?